0dot0repeating/dakka/README.md

 **DOWNLOAD:** http://jinotra.in/downloads/mods/doom/dakka/

+### FRESH FROM THIS REPO

+Above the latest-commit bar, on the very right, there's a download icon.

+Click that, choose ".ZIP" (or ".TAR.GZ" if you know you can open it), then unzip the ZIP file into its own directory.

+Go into the pk3/ directory, select everything in there, and zip it all up.
+Change the extension of the new ZIP file to ".pk3", and you should be good to go.

+If, in the ZIP you created, everything's still in the "pk3/" folder, you zipped the folder, not its contents.
+Don't do that.

 ## Wait, why's it missing so much stuff?

 Dakka's code got messy, and underlying systems changed enough that I decided enough was enough.
 Rather than let it go the way of Samsara, I decided to nip it in the bud and restructure everything, cleaning up extraneous code, streamlining things, and so on and so forth.

 ## So what *is* in so far?